 Keeping the main thing -- the main thing.

-Some time ago, someone wrote a book or something that popularized the title above, so I want to give credit to where credit is due.
+Some time ago, someone wrote a book that popularized the title above, so I want to give credit to where credit is due.
 But the point was: life is about keeping the main thing, the one main thing.
-Know what are those “main thing” points in your life.
+Do you readily know your “main thing” in life?

-Yeshua said “seek FIRST the kingdom of God and its righteousness, and all these other things you worry about will be added to you.”
+Yeshua said “seek FIRST the kingdom of God and HIS righteousness, and all these other things you worry about will be added to you.”
 (Paraphrased a bit from Matthew 6:33).

 We get into trouble when things that are not the “main thing” get in front of what’s most important.
 ARE you and I seeking the Kingdom of God FIRST thing, each day?
 Look for the sermon about Eating your Daily Manna.